 A self-referral means you can look in the provider directory to find the type of provider you would like to see.
-You can call that provider to set up a visit without a referral from your provider.
-Learn more about our provider directory on page 24.
+You can call that provider to set up a visit without a referral.
+Learn more about our provider directory on page 26.